-One of our all time favorites is “Mad Libs”, the game where there are blanks in a story and everyone fills in the words with their favorite nouns, verbs, and adjectives.
+One of our all time favorites is “Mad Libs,” the game where there are blanks in a story and everyone fills in the words with their favorite nouns, verbs and adjectives.
 Some of the silliest moments are spent laughing to stories written in the “Mad Libs” tablet.
-Other easy to travel games include Etch-A-Sketch, Rubik’s Cube, and dominoes (perfect for those lap desks).
+Other travel-ready games include Etch-A-Sketch, Rubik’s Cube and dominoes (perfect for those lap desks).

 10. Pack the coloring supplies

 Bring coloring books, paper and colored pencils.
 DO NOT bring crayons (they melt), or markers (unless they are washable).
 Let kids and their imaginations run crazy as they create until their heart’s content.
 If that’s too much, bring a white board and dry erase marker.
 This is great for drawing or playing games like hangman.
 Even better, they can draw on the windows and erase it later!

 11. Teach them how to read a map